Skip to content

 Health Tab

-• Statushealthy, degraded, or down
+• Statushealthy, degraded, unhealthy, or unknown

 • Latency — average response time in milliseconds

-• Error Rate — percentage of failed requests
+• Error Rate — percentage of failed requests (currently shown as N/A until per-provider error-rate tracking is populated)

 If no health data is available, the tab prompts you to run a connection test.